tobinsouth/tobinsouth/README.md

 ### G'day mate, I'm Tobin

-🦘 Check out more details here: [tobin.page](https://tobin.page) 📫 Otherwise reach out via email.
+- 🦘 Check out more details here: [tobin.page](https://tobin.page)
+- 📫 Otherwise, reach out via email.
+- 🌐 I'm also on every other platform on the internet, go find me there.

 <!--
 **tobinsouth/tobinsouth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.